 Notes on Prerequisites

-- As with your degree, you have to complete your prerequisites for the MSA program prior to matriculating to the program.
-You can apply to the program even if you have a few outstanding prerequisite courses to complete, as long as you get them all done before matriculation.
+- As with your degree, you need to complete your prerequisites for the MSA program prior to matriculating to the program.
+You can apply to the program even if you have a few outstanding prerequisite courses to complete, but you must get them all done before matriculation.

 - AP Credit: The program will accept AP credit for a prerequisite course if you received a score of 4 or 5 on the AP exam, and a grade of B- or higher in your high school AP class.
 If you are using AP credit to fulfill a prerequisite course, we will need your AP score report and high school transcript.
 You can upload these materials on the Documents page in CASAA.